 - Keeping the bad guys out: Having the right levels of ‘beneficial or essential’ bacteria helps to prevent more opportunistic or pathogenic microbes from taking up residence in our gut.
 Some of the beneficial bacteria also actively produce antibiotic-like substances, anti-fungal and anti-viral substances that dissolve membranes of viruses and bacteria.

 - Modulate and condition the immune system: Approximately 70 per cent of our immune system is located in the gut wall and gut flora has a dynamic influence on this immune system – literally priming it for appropriate action.
 Our immune system has two different modes of attack based on the invader.
 One mode is for dealing with organisms like bacteria, viruses and fungi that get inside our cells.
 The second is for attacking pathogens found outside our cells.
-A healthy immune system is able to switch back and forth between these two modes, but if one side becomes too dominant, it can result in the immune system running amok and a host of symptoms from allergies to autoimmune responses can be the net effect.
+A healthy immune system is able to switch back and forth between these two modes.
+However if one side becomes too dominant, it can result in the immune system running amok.
+This can cause a host of symptoms from allergies to autoimmune responses.
 Amazingly, the gut flora is vital for helping to maintain this delicate balancing act between the two sides and, as such, aiding immune tolerance

 Essential or beneficial flora: These bacteria are referred to as our indigenous friendly bacteria.
 The main members of this group are: Bifidobacteria (Bifidobacterium bifidum), Lactobacteria (Lactobacillus acidophilus, Lactobacillus plantarum, Lactobacillus rhamnosus), Propionobacteria, Peptostreptococci and Enterococci.